MarioLisbona/CA-T3A2-part-A/README.md

 - As a member I want to comment on my own posts.
 - As a member I want to be able to edit posts I have already made.
 - As a member I want to be able to delete a post I made.
-- As a member, I want to be able to rate other members' posts.

 User stories were then revised to reflect any changes to features and to provide context for why specific features will be developed.